gridpp/htcce/ce/README.md

 For the HTCondor-CE, these are the files you'll need:

-repos.tar          # The repos that you need to use for the packages. cePackagesOnTop.txt  # Packages that need to go on top on of the CM ceConfigOnTop.tar    # Config that needs to go in the CE.
+cePackagesOnTop.txt  # Packages that need to go on top on of the CM ceConfigOnTop.tar    # Config that needs to go in the CE.